Hyacinthus Orientalis (Dutch Hyacinth)

 After flowering has finished you can plant the bulbs outside in the garden for a display in future years. - Photo by ElenaSchifirnet.

-Once the forced bulbs are finished they can't be forced again the following year (you can try and I'll explain how later, but the display is often poor compared to the first initial one).
+Once the forced bulbs are finished they can't be forced again the following year (you can try and I'll explain how later, but the display is often poor compared to the initial one).
 As a result of this, many plant pot labels or common myths surrounding forced bulbs say after flowering has finished you should throw the bulbs away as they will be useless.

 Don't do this.